István Horthy: Career

+Death

-István Horthy died in Russia, shortly after his arrival, in a much publicized flying accident.
-He was then serving in the Royal Hungarian Air Force (Magyar Királyi Honvéd Légierő), MKHL, with the rank of 1/Lt, as a fighter pilot.
+István Horthy died in a much-publicized flying accident in Russia on 20 August 1942 (18 August, according to other authors), He was then serving in the Royal Hungarian Air Force (Magyar Királyi Honvéd Légierő), MKHL, with the rank of 1/Lt, as a fighter pilot.
 His unit, 1/3 Fighter Squadron, was supporting the Hungarian Second Army against Soviet forces.
-He was flying his MÁVAG Héja ("Hawk"), V.421, a Hungarian fighter based on the Italian Reggiane Re.2000.
-During his 25th operational sortie, soon after takeoff from an air field near Ilovskoye, the other pilot, flying with him, asked Horthy to increase height.
+He was flying his MÁVAG Héja I ("Hawk I"), V.421, a Hungarian fighter based on the Italian Reggiane Re.2000 Falco I. During his 25th operational sortie, soon after takeoff from an airfield near Ilovskoye, the other pilot flying with him asked Horthy to increase his altitude.
 István pulled up rapidly.
-His aircraft (that had become much more prone to stalls, after a steel plate was added behind the cockpit of all Reggianes, to protect pilots, but so shifting the plane's center of gravity) stalled and crashed.
-It was 20 August 1942 (18 August, according to other authors).
+His aircraft (which had become much more prone to stalls after a steel plate was added behind the cockpit of all Héja Is to protect pilots, but shifting the plane's center of gravity) stalled and crashed.
+According to other sources, his aircraft entered a flat spin after he made a turn at low speed to fly in close formation with a He 46 reconnaissance aircraft.
+Some were convinced that the Germans had sabotaged his aircraft.

+Horthy's remains were repatriated to Hungary, with his funeral being held at the Hungarian Parliament Building on 27 August.
+He was then interred in the Horthy family crypt at Kenderes.

-His only son, Sharif István Horthy, is a successful engineer.
+His only son, Sharif István Horthy, is a physicist and architect.

 Honors

-Hungary honoured István Horthy by issuing a commemorative postage-stamp on 15 October 1942.
+István Horthy was awarded the Order of Vitéz.
+Hungary honoured him by issuing a commemorative postage-stamp on 15 October 1942.